pagopa/io-app/README.md

 ### Can I use the app?

 Sure!
-However you will need a [SPID account](https://www.agid.gov.it/en/platforms/spid) to login to the app.
+However you will need a [SPID account](https://www.agid.gov.it/en/platforms/spid) or have a [CIE](https://www.cartaidentita.interno.gov.it) (support ready for Android - soon for iOS) to login to the app.

 ### How can I help you?